devparikh/BrainCancerDetection/README.md

 This is my dataset but not it is contoured which segmented the different parts of the mri scan.

+I am currently working on implementing this model so that we can get real-time predictions and also training it at higher accuracies after data preprocessing.

 # Next Steps:

 - Use the model for real-time predictions